jcornaz/notes.stub/README.md

 The goal is to be able to create fake documents, collections, databases that will behave like Lotus Notes would need of a real notes database access.
 Whith it you can do real unit tests of your Lotus Notes java application, without network or disk access and with better reproducibility.

+## Project status
+This project stay here for consultation purpose, but wont be maintened.

+Everyone is free to fork and create derivated tools.

 ## Use exemple
 ### With java
 ```java